 Project management

-Project planning - 6 steps to success
+Project planning " 6 steps to project success ✓ + tips

 The start-up phase of a project may be inspiring and motivating, but is detailed project planning really necessary?
 Gain insights into the importance of project planning and ensure your project's success with 6 crucial steps.

-Project planning - 6 steps to success
+Project planning " 6 steps to project success ✓ + tips

-It would be justified to argue that this can also happen with careful project planning.
-However, this should not be a reason not to at least avoid the biggest stumbling blocks and create planning certainty for everyone involved in the project.
-And this is exactly what project planning is all about: as a project manager, you create a plan that serves as the basis for implementation.
+As a project manager, you create a plan that serves as the basis for implementation.
 This not only provides structure, but also enables you to monitor the progress of the project and always know where you stand.
 In this blog, we give you 6 steps to make your project planning a success.

-What is project planning
+What is project planning?

 Project planning is clearly closely linked to projects themselves.
 But what does the term actually mean?
 According to Gabler Business Dictionary project" is defined as follows: